 Here’s what I found: There are things I have been given, areas of expertise, natural abilities, and special wirings that were placed within me and my life that are distinctive, valuable, and beautiful.
 And perhaps I am unable to notice at first glance because they have always been there; they don’t seem unique to me.
 But others notice, and thankfully I’ve had people in my life who have helped point them out.
 They’ve quite literally embodied that strong hand and sweet voice of truth.

 The world is beautiful because it’s filled with variety and complexity.
 We humans take that variety and complexity to a whole new and thrilling level.
 If we all had the same strengths, none of that would exist and there would never be anything to admire.
 So, instead of trying to be like everyone else (or someone specifically), why don’t we redirect our energy?
 Let’s dig for our own hidden talents and abilities and work hard to refine them.
 Let’s grow into the woman we were designed to be.

 Not only will this help us feel fulfilled in our purpose, but it will be for the betterment of us all.
 Individually we can make a distinguished difference in our world, but together we enhance one another’s capabilities and ultimately make the world a more beautiful, purposeful place.
 When we combine our gifts rather than compare them, we can do exponentially more.

 Individually we all have unique specialties, but together we enhance the capabilities of one another, and ultimately make the world a more beautiful, purposeful place.

-- What kinds of things do your friends ask you to help them with?
+- What kind of things do your friends ask you to help them with?

 - Ask the people who love you what they believe your strengths are.

-- What do you enjoy doing that other people seem to dislike or struggle with?
+- What do you enjoy doing that other people seem to struggle with or dislike doing?